AgroDT/eslint-config/README.md

 # @agrodt/eslint-config

-Standard ESLint configuration from AgroDT Lab for TypeScript projects with optional React support.
+Standard ESLint configuration from AgroDT Lab for TypeScript projects with optional support for React and Solid.

-This package provides a base set of ESLint rules designed for use in projects with TypeScript and (optionally) React.
+This package provides a base set of ESLint rules designed for use in projects with TypeScript and (optionally) React or Solid.

 ## Installation